Your Guide to Italy Traveling in Italy Language courses in Italy Italian Wine Italian art and culture Italian Cuisine History of Italy Italian Trends

 - indented or ondulating: ricciutelle, reginette.

-Short shapes:
+Short shapes

 - tube shapes with 'bill': maltagliati, penne, mostaccioli, maccheroni, pennette, pennini;